-Opportunities will be sought to reduce the lighting maintenance burden.
-In the short term, the Council will investigate lighting switch off between certain hours, such as midnight and 5am.
-This will reduce maintenance demands as the bulbs will last longer (other benefits include lower energy costs and reduced $CO_2$ emissions).
+Opportunities have been sought to reduce the lighting maintenance burden.
+This will reduce maintenance demands as the bulbs will last longer (other benefits include lower energy costs and reduced CO2 emissions).
 It will also consider the cost benefits of using longer-life bulbs when undertaking group lamp replacement.
 In the medium term the Council will move towards lower energy lighting, such as LED bulbs, as the affordability becomes more attractive.
-These bulbs use 50%-90% less energy than conventional bulbs, therefore saving a similar amount of $CO_2$ .
+These bulbs use 50%-90% less energy than conventional bulbs, therefore saving a similar amount of CO2.
 Although more expensive at the outset, the payback period of LED bulbs is likely to be relatively short as the cost will be offset by on-going energy cost savings.
 Additionally, LED bulbs can last up to 12 years.
-This will significantly minimise the ongoing maintenance costs of the street lighting and traffic signal programme.
+This will significantly minimise the on-going maintenance costs of the street lighting and traffic signal programme.
+By the end of 2017, all street lights and items of street furniture will contain LED bulbs.

-4.3 Bridges
+4.3.
+Bridges